Pathways to Success Workshop: exploring challenges and identifying resources to help students, faculty, and professionals create a vision of success

 The Society of Industrial and Applied Mathematics (SIAM) 2015 Computational Science and Engineering (CSE15) conference broke attendance, fund raising, and other records.
 A pilot mentoring and Broader Engagement (BE) program organized by Sustainable Horizons Institute and a volunteer committee added to the list of achievements.
 The goals of the program were to not only connect… Continue reading

-Sustainable Horizons Institute was recently awarded a grant from the National Science Foundation to conduct a workshop for past BE participants.
-The vision of this project is to help past SCxy BE participants get more involved with the main technical track of the conference by providing training and assistance for their submission to the technical… Continue reading
+In 2015, Sustainable Horizons Institute was awarded a grant from the National Science Foundation to conduct a workshop for past BE participants.
+The vision of this project was to help past SCxy BE participants get more involved with the main technical track of the conference by providing training and assistance for their submission to the… Continue reading

 Sustainable Horizons Institute was recently nominated for the 2015 Roslyn S. Jaffee Award.
 The Jaffee Award awards organizations that work to better the lives of women and children with financial grants from The Ascena Foundation to continue their efforts.
 Sustainable Horizon Institute was nominated by Yolanda Scott George, Deputy Director/Program… Continue reading